-What we learned from the fourth round of Super Rugby and the Six Nations season, according to CRAIG LEWIS.
+What we learned from the Test matches involving the Springboks, All Blacks and Wallabies, according to CRAIG LEWIS.

 Boks let down by discipline, struggles up front

 When the Boks beat England in the second Test in Bloemfontein to wrap up a series win, their performance was largely based around the physicality and ascendancy of the forwards.
 However, the Boks seemed quite literally stuck in the mud at Newlands on Saturday, with the forwards battling to establish any real go-forward, while the hosts also had their struggles at scrum time and at the breakdown.
 In the end, the Springboks conceded as many as 14 penalties – compared to just six from England – with Owen Farrell punishing South Africa from the kicking tee as he claimed a personal points haul of 20.
 In the context of a wet-weather contest, discipline, kicking and set-phase accuracy were always going to be crucial, and ultimately, it was England who came up trumps in these key facets of play on Saturday.